merlot-education/merlot-edc/README.md

     docker compose up

 This will build and launch the EDC as well as forward all EDC-API requests through the nginx-proxy at http://localhost/myedc (which is the base URL of your new connector).
-All EDC API endpoints can then then be accessed using these URLs:
+All EDC API endpoints can then be accessed using these URLs:

     http://localhost/myedc/api
     http://localhost/myedc/management